Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

         └── www
     ```

-- You can have a `game_pic` file inside your `game_dir` so you could easily identify your game without having to remember the game name.
+- You can have a `game_pic` image file inside your `game_dir` so you could easily identify your game.

 - This can be done for as many RPG Maker MV/MZ games you have.